cicerakes/Game-Time-Master/README.md

 - Option to sort games by time remaining, so those closer to the daily reset appear at the top.
 - Search for specific games.
 - Filter specific games and save this setting per browser.
+- Add custom game servers (saved locally).
 - Dark/night mode, which is automatically enabled based on system preferences.

 Feel free to request for more games to be added by creating an issue [here](https://github.com/cicerakes/Game-Time-Master/issues), or by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSc0T_8Smk0vnp-VtR3eJSnSu3uLa3nFlWbCq9-jMqujmU1qcA/viewform).

 ## Feature Roadmap
 - Manually set time zone (for when auto detect is wrong).
-- Add custom game servers.

 ## Contributing (Adding Game Servers)
 ### Summary: